-It was only a matter of time before I came across medicinal mushrooms and fungi on my herbal journey.
-I've always loved eating mushrooms and learning to forage for them has been on my bucket list for some time, but I've never really studied their medicinal uses.
-Of course, as I learn more, I...
+It was only a matter of time before medicinal mushrooms found their way into my herbal studies.
+I’ve always loved eating mushrooms, and learning to forage them has been on my bucket list for years.
+What I didn’t realize at the time was that mushrooms have been valued for far more than their culinary appeal....
 Continue Reading →

 One of the best things about learning herbalism is experimenting with various recipes and ingredients.
 I'm always blending, brewing, or infusing something, and it's fun being the mad scientist.
-Of course, not every experiment turns out as planned, but I seem to have a decent success rate.
-There isn't really any other way to develop...
+Not every experiment turns out as planned, but so far I seem to have a decent success rate.
+There isn't any other way to develop your...
 Continue Reading →

 The Appeal of Herbalism